jdolinay/pi-battery-widget/README.md

-**New features in the Red Reactor version (from original readme)** pi-battery-widget status icon widget, with major design changes to support The Red Reactor Raspberry Pi UPS, including accurate battery life modelling for charging and discharging profiles.<br>
+**New features in the Red Reactor version (from original readme)**

+pi-battery-widget status icon widget, with major design changes to support The Red Reactor Raspberry Pi UPS, including accurate battery life modelling for charging and discharging profiles.<br>
-<b>Now features Battery LOW warning and Battery EMPTY Auto-shutdown</b>
+Now features Battery LOW warning and Battery EMPTY Auto-shutdown.

 For details see https://github.com/Scally-H/RedReactor

 **Reference**